nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsRecipeRecentCommand"></a>
 #### 5.6.2&ensp;Listing Recent Recipes — **`stats`**`recipe recent`

-This command shows a list of the 10 recently made recipes, with the most recent one at the top of the list.
+This command shows a list of the 10 most recently-made recipes, with the most recent one at the top of the list.
 As with the other statistics commands, deleting a recipe from ChopChop does not delete it from this list.

 Note that this is also the view that is displayed by default when no statistics commands have been used yet.